 Preparation for bone marrow donation requires no special injections beforehand.
 This is an outpatient surgical procedure, completed while you are under general anesthesia.
 The physician will explain the risks of undergoing anesthesia, and your Gift of Life coordinator is always available to answer any questions you might have.
 Please note, there is no cost to you for donating.

-Once you are anaesthetized, aspiration needles are inserted into the pelvic bone at the iliac crest, in the back of the pelvis.
+Once you are asleep , aspiration needles are inserted into the pelvic bone at the iliac crest, in the back of the pelvis.
 You can easily feel the iliac crest by putting your hands on your hip bones, thumbs forward, palms to your back.
 The large bones you can feel under your fingers are the iliac crest.
 A syringe is used to draw out bone marrow.
-The amount needed is based on the size and condition of the patient, for example, a child requires less than a full-grown adult.
-No stitches are needed, and when the collection is completed, the site is bandaged and you are sent to a recovery room until the anesthesia wears off.
-Most collection centers discharge donors the same day; a few ask donors to remain overnight.
+The amount needed is based on the size and condition of the patient; for example, a child requires less than a full-grown adult.
+No stitches are needed, and when the collection is completed, the site is bandaged, and you are sent to a recovery room until the anesthesia wears off.
+Some collection centers discharge donors the same day; while others ask donors to remain overnight.

 Bone marrow naturally regenerates during the weeks following donation.
 Some donors feel backache and/or mild fatigue during this time, while others feel normal after a day or two.
 Those donors who experience stiffness or backache after collection find it is treatable with acetaminophen or similar over the counter medications.
 Athletic individuals should be able to gradually resume a normal level of activities over the next two weeks.
 Each person’s experience will vary.

-All donors, whether they provide bone marrow or PBSC, will be contacted by Gift of Life several times during the months following your donation, and periodically over the next year.
-We will also contact you when we receive updates on your recipient’s health at 30 days, six months, and yearly.
+All donors, whether they provide PBSC or marrow, will be contacted by Gift of Life several times during the months following your donation, and again one year, five years, and ten years after donation.
+We will also contact you when we receive updates from the transplant center about your recipient’s health.
+Please understand that some transplant centers do not send updates.

-Yes, you will go back into the registry as a potential donor for other patients in need.
+Yes, you will go back into the registry as a potential donor for other patients in need or for research opportunities.
 Sometimes a donor is called to help the same recipient a second time during their recovery.
 Occasionally a recipient needs a booster to help encourage the transplant to take hold, or they may need an infusion of additional immune system cells to encourage the new system to fully engraft.
+If either is needed, we will contact you.